angellee177/Chilli-n-API/README.md

 # Chilli'n API
 this is a simple API that build using Node.js, and Express.JS to consume External API.
-For this project i use [flickr](https://www.flickr.com/services/api/) and retrieving the data fro Flickr API.
+For this project i use [flickr](https://www.flickr.com/services/api/) and retrieving the data from Flickr API.

 ## Prequisites